Kansas City (film)

-Kansas City is a 1996 American crime film directed by Robert Altman, and starring Jennifer Jason Leigh, Miranda Richardson, Harry Belafonte, Michael Murphy and Steve Buscemi.
+Kansas City is a 1996 American crime film directed by Robert Altman, and starring Jennifer Jason Leigh, Miranda Richardson, Harry Belafonte, Michael Murphy, Dermot Mulroney and Steve Buscemi.
 The musical score of Kansas City is integrated into the film, with modern-day musicians recreating the Kansas City jazz of 1930s.

 The film was entered into the 1996 Cannes Film Festival.

 Plot

 On the afternoon before the 1934 Democratic primary election in Kansas City, petty thief Johnny O'Hara botches a robbery of Sheepshan Red, a wealthy Black gambler on a semi-annual trip to the Hey Hey Club, local Black mob kingpin Seldom Seen's jazz club and casino.
 As a token of respect to a highly lucrative customer, Seldom kidnaps Johnny himself and holds him at the Hey Hey Club, where he monologues to Johnny about racism and deliberates on how best to punish him.
 Kansas City jazz performances played at the Hey Hey Club are intercut with much of the film.

 Blondie O'Hara, Johnny's Jean Harlow-obsessed wife, desperately searches for a way to secure Johnny's release.
-She decides to kidnap Carolyn Stilton, the wife of local politician Henry Stilton, leveraging his involvement with the imminent election to force him to free Johnny.
+She decides to kidnap Carolyn Stilton, the wife of an influential local politician Henry Stilton, an adviser to President Franklin D. Roosevelt, leveraging his involvement with the imminent election to force him to free Johnny.
 Blondie kidnaps Carolyn at the Stilton mansion without much resistance.
 She finds that Carolyn is trapped in a loveless marriage, nursing a laudanum addiction to cope with her husband's emotional distance.
 Carolyn finds Blondie's devotion to her husband admirable, and a tenuous friendship forms between the two as they travel across the city and flee the alerted police.

 When Blondie tells Henry about the kidnapping, he is torn between the obligation he feels towards his wife and the risks presented towards his re-election campaign.
 As a member of the Pendergast political machine, he secures the aid of its boss Thomas Pendergast, who agrees to indirectly reach out to Seldom.
 On the morning of the election, Blondie attempts to hide Carolyn at a bar owned by her brother (ironically a Pendergast ward heeler himself tasked with paying local vagrants and addicts to vote), but he realizes who Carolyn is and drives them away.
 When Seldom makes his decision to kill Johnny known, the latter offers to give himself as a slave to Seldom.

 In the evening, Blondie and Carolyn finally return to the O'Hara home, from which Johnny had been kidnapped a day before.
 Henry manages to get Johnny released, but Seldom and his gangsters shoot and mutilate him before turning him over, and he collapses and dies once he enters the house.
 As Blondie weeps over his body, Carolyn grabs her gun and shoots Blondie dead.
 She leaves the house and enters Henry's car.
 He anxiously asks her if she is alright, but she does not reply.